InsightSoftwareConsortium/ITK/Copyright/README.txt

  10) Code/Numerics/FEM/dsrc2c.c :

-                Copyright: 1977 IMSL Inc, no license !!
+                Copyright: 1977 IMSL Inc, no license available.
+                Stephen Aylward removed the specific functions
+                in this file that were copyrighted by IMSL and replaced them with other functions available in netlib.
+The file is now cleared from copyright concerns.

  11) Code/Numerics/cvsrmvend